Greta Garbo: Relationships

 Garbo never married, had no children, and lived alone for most of her adult life.
+She once said: "If I were ever to love anyone, it would be Mauritz Stiller."
+In 1977, Garbo wrote to Frederick Sands: "I am forever running away from something or somebody"...
+"Unconsciously I have always known that I was not destined for real and lasting happiness."

 Her most famous romance was with her frequent MGM co-star John Gilbert, with whom she lived intermittently in 1926 and 1927.
 Soon after their romance began, Gilbert began helping her develop acting skills on the set and teaching her how to behave like a star, socialize at parties, and deal with studio bosses.
 They co-starred again in three more hits: Love (1927), A Woman of Affairs (1928), and Queen Christina (1933).
 Gilbert allegedly proposed to Garbo numerous times and she finally accepted, but backed out just before the wedding.
 "I was in love with him," she said.
 "But I froze.
 I was afraid he would tell me what to do and boss me.
 I always wanted to be the boss."
 In later years when asked about Gilbert, Garbo said "I can't remember what I ever saw in him."
 According to Ava Gardner's autobiography, Garbo admitted to her that Gilbert was the only man she'd ever really loved but he had "let [her] down" by having a "superstitious affair" with "a little extra" during their last film and she had never forgiven him.